What is Cost Segregation?

 Sample Attached by clicking below:

 First of all, compliance with the Audit Technique Guideline.
 Our compliant services will not get you, CSSI, or your tax professional in trouble.
 Our study source document will allow your tax professional to change your depreciation schedule in a beneficial manner so that you can defer income tax and retain the money you would have paid in income taxes – creating Cash Flow.
 You will also be positioned for compliance with the 2014 Tangible Property Regulation in that your schedule will identify and quantify your units of property, building systems, and major structural components.
 These are crucial for future expense/capitalization decisions.
 Moderate to large expenditures for improvements that won’t fit under the safe harbors are compared to the appropriate building system replacement cost basis in order to determine significance or insignificance under the “Ratio Test”.
 If insignificant, typically 30-35% or less, then you get to expense.
 If significant with larger %, then you must capitalize.
 If you don’t know the building systems, many will end up capitalizing expenditures that could have been expensed – a very expensive penalty for the property owner!

 Your tax professional plays an important role in this process implementing the study findings on your behalf.
 When cost segregation began, it was very expensive and only properties with millions of dollars of cost basis could be cost effective.
 With the passage of time, technology and entrepreneurism, but primarily the issuance of clarification through the Audit Technique Guideline, the process became affordable for the typical property owner.
 Many are only now recognizing the change and considering the application for their clients.
 Also the 2014 Repair Regulation (Tangible Property Regulation) provided an additional need for identification of component assets for compliance and to be able to take advantage of the approval of partial disposition for buildings.
-The 2017 Tax Cuts and Jobs Act brought additional attention due to 100% Bonus Depreciation and the 2020 CARES Act brought further interest with the 5-year NOL Carry Back and Qualified Improvement Property being designated as 15-year property and thus eligible for 100% bonus depreciation.
+The 2017 Tax Cuts and Jobs Act brought additional attention due to greater Bonus Depreciation and the 2020 CARES Act brought further interest with Qualified Improvement Property being designated as 15-year property and thus eligible for bonus depreciation.